migalabs/eth-client-hw-analysis/README.md

 ## Execution

 We have enabled a set of scripts that automatically execute the given plots with the data we collected a year ago.
 You may refer to the plot_scripts which automatically plot the data for the given csv files.
 We have also included the download script, which retrieves data from Prometheus and stores in a CSV file.
-This is not needed as we have uploaded the CSV files directly.
 This set of plots was used in May 2022 to perform the Resource Analysis V1.